 The components of stalking include both the course of conduct and intensity of the behaviors.
 Methods of stalking can include, but are not limited to, these methods to intimidate and frighten the object of their attentions:

 - Persistent phone calls despite being told not to contact in any form

 - Waiting at workplace or in neighborhood or around the classes of the victim

 - Manipulative behavior (for example: threatening to commit suicide in order to get a response to such an “emergency” in the form of contact)

 - Sending written messages: letters, emails, and/or graffiti

 - Sending gifts from the seemingly “romantic” to the bizarre

 - Defamation: lying to others about the victim

-- Objectification: demeaning the victim, reducing him/her to an object (which allows the stalker to feel angry with the victim without experiencing empathy)
+- Objectification: demeaning the victim, reducing them to an object (which allows the stalker to feel angry with the victim without experiencing empathy)